 I had come more or less prepared to talk about European and American painting, but not about this—about me.
 I stammered something about my last year in college.
 I recalled myself then, captivated by Erwin Panofsky and his Early Netherlandish Painting.
 I remembered, too, the challenge of friends back then, immersed in some truly puzzling abstract art and poring over the very first issue of October magazine.
 I did not mention my happy discovery that galleries did not charge, that museums had free hours, that the East Village extended past First Avenue, and that Soho had a room filled with nothing but dirt.
 More important, I did not answer the real question, of why the contrast between art and science exists and whether it matters.

 Appropriately enough, I had been lecturing on realism, on which both disciplines clearly have something to say.
 More particularly, both have a fascination with phenomena—the look and feel of things.
 For both, too, the phenomena begin with their own working methods.
 However, both have impatience with the facts, apart from a representation of the world and an understanding of it.
 Last, both develop by investigating the limits of a given understanding, and the results often run contrary to common sense.
-While one sometimes characterizes art as inherently unique, science has necessarily reproducible, Modernist and Postmodernists assaults on the originality of a work of art may have driven the poles even further together.
+While one sometimes characterizes art as inherently unique, science has necessarily reproducible, Modernism's and Postmodernism's assaults on the originality of a work of art may have driven the poles even further together.

-Of course, artists need not care about math and science, just as not every scientist need display the extraordinary literacy of J. Robert Oppenheimer, who responded to the first atomic tests with thoughts of George Herbert's poetry and Shiva, destroyer or worlds.
+Of course, artists need not care about math and science or art and mathematics, just as not every scientist need display the extraordinary literacy of J. Robert Oppenheimer, who responded to the first atomic tests with thoughts of George Herbert's poetry and Shiva, destroyer or worlds.
 They did not need scientific foundations in order to take up oils.
 They simply learned and extended their craft.
 They did not need the optics of color to introduce linear perspective, and it would have made little sense to speak about art and physics before modern physics.
 A growing humanism had elevated not just observation, but mathematics.
 One spoke of natural philosophy, very much in a philosophical tradition, and it contributed to the growing stature of the artist.

 And yet, here, too, art parallels science.
 Scientific inquiry, which took its modern shape soon after the Renaissance, also developed from practical activity on the one hand and philosophy on the other—the combination often called natural history.
 Besides, if artists have had to manipulate rather than simply observe reality, science, too, required a shift from pure observation to experiment on nature.
 A belief in two cultures could boil down to no more than bad years in math class—or, conversely, an unfortunate reverence for the received authority of both science and religion.